openebs/website/docs/main/concepts/data-engines/local-engine.md

 1. Install and Setup Velero, with the same provider where backups were saved.

-2. Storage Volumes are created with node affinity.
+2. Local Storage Volumes are created with node affinity.
 As the node names will change when a new cluster is created, create the required PVC(s) prior to proceeding with restore.
    ```
    kubectl apply -f https://openebs.github.io/charts/examples/local-hostpath/local-hostpath-pvc.yaml
    ```